AlternativeFFFF/Alt-F4/_drafts/franqly.md

 {% include twitch.html clip='GeniusStrongPeachMVGame-FoTU1sHX3_UzpcSk' caption='Legendary speedrunner <a href="https://www.twitch.tv/nefrums/">Nefrums</a> makes a tiny mistake that clogs a belt and ultimately costs him the run.
 Did you catch it?' height='378' width='620' parent='deploy-preview-512--elegant-fermi-d94da2.netlify.app' %}

 ### Who is Franqly

-{*conor please change code blocks into quotes.
-I have them as code to make it easier to read for now*}

 Now, who is Franqly?
 The speedrunning scene was dominated for a long time by names like AntiElitz, Nefrums, and Phoenix27833 - only to name a few.
 However, Franqly soon came around, and through practice and dedication he became one of the best.
 I reached out to him to ask him a few questions about his time in Factorio and how he managed to reach the top so fast after previously only speedrunning `The Legend of Zelda: Ocarina of Time` a few times.
 He was very gracious and gave us a glimpse into his speedrunning career.